 Although he is sure he has been “here before” he is unable to recall “when or how” that could be the case.
 He “cannot tell” under what circumstances he could’ve found himself “here” previously.

-There are certain elements of the scene which trigger his memories.
+There are certain elements of the scene that trigger his memories.
 The first is a smell.
 Somewhere in the distance, “beyond the door” he can detect the smell of “grass.”
-So far the scene is pleasant one.
+So far the scene is a pleasant one.
 This is furthered by the following lines that describe the grass as having a “sweet keen smell.”
 It is one he wants to reach out to, and experience more of.

-The final line of the first stanza adds other elements into his experience.
+The final line of the first stanza adds other elements to his experience.
 There is the “sighing sound” of the water and the sight of the “lights around the shore.”
 He has now gone through smell, sound, and sight.
 His senses are being triggered by all manner of stimuli.
 Additionally, the reader is now able to place him within a building of some kind near the ocean.